 Special Interest Groups

-SIGs are communities within a larger organization with a shared interest in advancing a specific area of knowledge, learning or technology where members cooperate to affect or to produce solutions within their particular field, and may communicate, meet, and organize.
-Special Interest Groups, chartered by the AAAM Board of Directors, give members with similar professional specialties the opportunity to exchange ideas and keep themselves informed about current and discrete developments in their fields.
+SIGs are communities within AAAM with a shared interest in advancing a specific area of knowledge, learning, or technology where members cooperate to affect or produce solutions within their particular field and may communicate, meet, and organize.
+Special Interest Groups, chartered by the AAAM Board of Directors, allow members with similar professional specialties to exchange ideas and keep themselves informed about current and discrete developments in their fields.
 The activities of the SIGs carve a diverse path of interests and needs, which are all planned by their Chairs and AAAM members.
 Through participation in SIGs, members can help design what, in essence, are small professional organizations within the broader national society.
-SIGs will be reviewed annually by the Board to determine if there is still need for the content area and if there are any new SIGs to be identified.
+The Board will review SIGs annually to determine if there is still a need for the content area and if any new SIGs need to be identified.

-Road traffic injuries are now the leading worldwide killer of people aged 5-29 years as published by the World Health Organization’s Global status report on road safety 2018.
-Protecting children vulnerable to road injury, including those less than five years of age, is critical in today’s world.
+Road traffic injuries are now the leading worldwide killer of people aged 5-29 years, as published by the World Health Organization’s Global status report on road safety 2018.
+Protecting children vulnerable to road injury, including those under five years of age, is critical today.
 Equally important and more difficult to define is the age at which a child ceases to be a child.
 Infancy is easy.
-Identifying the age of majority (pre-teen, teen or even young adult at 21) is more rooted in culture and history.
-Defining the term “child,” with a beginning and end recognizes that interventions and behaviors as children grow from infancy throughout childhood is an important first step to making appropriate adaptations.
-Guidance at each developmental stage as a child ages may vary state to state or country to country.
-In addition to occupant protection for children in vehicles, road safety must address pedestrian, bicycle and other (evolving) wheeled “vehicle” safety throughout childhood in preparation for adulthood.
-Preparing practitioners to meet a country or state where they are, helping them build infrastructure and a culture of safety is evidenced, in part, by multiple factors such as:
+Identifying the age of the majority (pre-teen, teen, or even young adult at 21) is more rooted in culture and history.
+Defining the term “child” with a beginning and end recognizes that interventions and behaviors as children grow from infancy through childhood are an important first step to making appropriate adaptations.
+As a child ages, guidance at each developmental stage may vary from state to state or country to country.
+In addition to occupant protection for children in vehicles, road safety must address pedestrian, bicycle, and other (evolving) wheeled “vehicle” safety throughout childhood in preparation for adulthood.
+Preparing practitioners to meet a country or state where they are and helping them build infrastructure and a culture of safety is evidenced, in part, by multiple factors such as:

 • adoption of enforceable road safety laws,